Don’t Rely on the Dealer to Prevent Expensive Repairs and Downtime

 When integrated into existing 90-day PM schedules, Diesel I.O.
 Predictive service will prevent the progressive damage that leads to costly repairs and downtime.
 Additionally, your fleet will be able to budget for and schedule downtime by being able to anticipate maintenance and repair needs.

 Early Identification Saves Money

-The key principle of LDT Aftertreatment Predictive Maintenance is early and accurate identification of small issues.
+The key principle of Diesel I.O.
+Aftertreatment Predictive Maintenance is early and accurate identification of small issues.
 Correcting these issues prevents the progressive damage to other Aftertreatment components.
 This, in turn, prevents costly repairs and longer downtimes.
 For example, did you know that by not accurately identifying the root cause of a problem a $1000.00 repair and 1 day downtime can turn in to a $9000.00 repair and 4 days downtime.

 Identifying the early warning signs and correcting the small problems is not something that dealerships are able to provide.
 They are constrained by OEM protocol and decision trees that don’t allow for the kind of “outside-the-box” approach needed.
-LDT predictive maintenance provides service in your own yard, on your schedule.
+Diesel I.O. predictive maintenance provides service in your own yard, on your schedule.
 In most cases, complete Aftertreatment health diagnostics only adds about 30 minutes to your existing PM check list.

 Stop wasting money on repairs that can be avoided.
 It is time for a new approach to maintenance.
 With Diesel I.O.
 Aftertreatment Predictive Maintenance it is possible to achieve maximum fleet efficiency, manageable downtime, and reduced expenses TODAY.